Help Center

 jetengine option field source

-• Custom Field.
-Here, you can enter the custom repeater meta field name in the Repeater Field Name.
-You can also add a macro by clicking on the “Dynamic Trigger” button near the Repeater Field Name and Object ID fields.
-In the Fields List, you can enter the field names contained in the repeater custom field you want to display.
-For example, if you have twenty fields in a repeater field, you can display only three by entering their names.
+• Custom Field this option activates the Repeater Field Name, where the custom repeater meta field name can be entered.
+One can also add a macro by clicking the “database” button near the Repeater Field Name and Object ID fields.
+In the Fields List, one can enter the field names contained in the “Repeater” custom field that needs to be displayed.
+For example, if a “Repeater” field has twenty fields, only three can be displayed by entering their names.

 custom field source

-• Field key/name.
-Here you can choose one of the meta field names.
-The items will be queried according to the values in that meta field;
+• Field key/name — a field to enter required meta field names within “Repeater.”
+The items will be queried according to the values in those meta fields;

-• Compare.
-Here you can choose how the values will be compared:
+• Compare — a dropdown to choose how the values will be compared:

 • Equal — displays items having an equal value;